prog4biol/pfb2019/README.md

 ACCGGTTTCCAAAGACAGTCTTCTAATTCCTCATTAGTAATAAGTAAAATGTTTATTGTTGTAGCTCTGG
 ```

+> Where do the newlines in the above output come from?

-#### Opening a file with `with open() as fh:`
+####Opening a file with `with open() as fh:`

 This is a good extra to add in because it closes the file for you automatically.
 Good programming practice.
 Your code will clean up as it runs.
-For more advanced coding, this saves limited resources like filehandles and database connections.
+For more advanced coding, `with ... as ...` saves limited resources like filehandles and database connections.
 For now, we just need to know that the `with ... as ...:` does the same as `fh = open(...) ... fh.close()`.
 So here's what the adapted code looks like

 ```python
 #!/usr/bin/env python3